BWibo/3dcitydb-mkdocs/docs/3dcitydb/db-procedures.md

 SELECT delete_feature(array_agg(id)) FROM feature WHERE ... ;
 SELECT cleanup_appearances();
 ```

+Which delete function to use depends on the ratio between the number of entries to be deleted and the total count
+of objects in the database.
+One array delete executes each necessary query only once compared to numerous single
+deletes and can be faster.
+However, if the array is huge and covers a great portion of the table (say 20% of all rows)
+it might be faster to go for the single version instead or batches of smaller arrays.
+Nested features are deleted
+with arrays anyway.

+The following example demonstrates how to delete all building features from the database using a database procedure:

 ``` SQL
 -- example procedure for deleting all building features